2010 Bahraini general election: Campaign

 The main opposition party Haq Movement and several other opposition parties such as the Al-Wafa Islamic Movement, Bahrain Freedom Movement, Khalas Movement and Islamic Action Society called for a boycott of the elections, on the grounds that participation would be "tantamount to accepting the unjust sectarian apartheid system."

 There were also further arrests and repressions of the Shia majority.
 Shia political activists and international human rights watchdogs warned of a "drift back to full-blown authoritarianism."
 However, Foreign Minister Sheikh Khaled bin Ahmad al-Khalifa claimed the arrests were "not linked to elections."
 Amnesty International, Human Rights Watch and the Project on Middle East Democracy noted government arrests and repressions ahead of the election.

-The head of the Al Wefaq party, Ali Salman, said the government should be shared with the people, in what was seen as an open challenge to the ruling Al-Khalifa dynasty.
-"It is unacceptable that power be monopolised by a single family, even one to which we owe respect and consideration.
-We look forward to the day when any child of the people, be they Sunni or Shia, can become prime minister."

 Conduct

 A total of 292 Bahraini observers from non-governmental organizations monitored the elections, though foreign observers were not allowed.

 Allegations were made of problems on election day; Al Wefaq's Sheikh Ali Salman claimed at least 890 voters were not allowed to vote in mostly Shia districts because their names were absent from electoral lists.
 "This is not the full number.
 We expect it to be higher."
 The party tallied up the voters who said there were not allowed to vote, in order to use these numbers to challenge to the official results.
-The opposition also expressed concern that the authorities used the votes of military personnel in favour of some candidates at the expense of others in an "exploitation of general positions."